lars-t-hansen/moz-sandbox/swat/ROADMAP.md

 - export classes
   - they show up as factory functions M.make.Cls(), and with access to fields thru the std TypedObject mechanism
-- = and != on references to class types, this needs to go through JS.
+- = on references to class types, this needs to go through JS.
   Though it's possible the syntax here is "eq?" and that "=" is reserved for numbers.
 Also see note on eqv? below.
 - anyref